jansony1/GscLabBlockchainApp/README.md

 # IBM Blockchain - Open Points Loyalty Application

 Welcome!
 These instructions describe the prerequisites you should complete before attending the lab session.
-Please follow these steps to ensure that you fully prepared to participate on the day of the lab.
+Please follow these steps to ensure that you are fully prepared to participate on the day of the lab.

 ## Prepare your Bluemix account

 <b>1.
 Ensure that you have an account on [IBM Bluemix](https://console.ng.bluemix.net).
-(If you already have an account, you can proceed to step 2). </b>
+(If you already have an account, you can proceed to step 2 in this section). </b>

   1.1 Register for a [Bluemix account](https://console.ng.bluemix.net/registration/), fill out the required details and click 'Create Account'.